ChillingVan/android-openGL-canvas/README.md

 * If you do not want to use GLView, you can use OffScreenCanvas to draw things and fetch it by getDrawingBitmap.

+See the wiki page for more use case.[here](https://github.com/ChillingVan/android-openGL-canvas/wiki)

 ## Notice
 * The onGLDraw method in GLView runs in its own thread but not the main thread.
 * I haven't implemented all the filters in GPUImage.
 I will add more later.
 If you need, you can take my code as example to implement your filter.
 It is simple.